FemtoCaching: Wireless Video Content Delivery through Distributed Caching Helpers: Distributed caching placement model and assumptions

+We assume $\omega_{0,u} \geq \omega_{h,u}$ for all $(h,u) \in \Ec$ (i.e., for all UTs, the delay for downloading from the BS is larger than the delay from any other helper), and without loss of generality we set $\omega_{h,u}$ equal to an arbitrarily large constant $\omega_{\infty} \gg \max_u \omega_{0,u}$, for all $(h,u) \notin \Ec$ (i.e., non-existing links can be regarded as links for which downloading one bit of information takes an arbitrarily large amount of time).
 Without loss of fundamental generality, we assume that the files in the library $\Fc$ have the same size of $B$ bits.
 This assumption is mainly used for notational convenience, and could be easily lifted by considering a finer packetization, and breaking longer files into blocks of the same length.
-A probability mass function $\{P_f : f = 1,\ldots, F\}$ is defined on $\Fc$, and we assume that users make independent requests to the elements of $\Fc$ with probability $P_f$.
+A probability mass function $\{P_f : f = 1,\ldots, F\}$ is defined on $\Fc$, and we assume that users make independent requests to the files $f \in \Fc$ with probability $P_f$.